WPIC 16.08 No Duty to Retreat

 NOTE ON USE

-The instruction supplements the other instructions in WPIC Chapter 16.
-It should be combined with other instructions when warranted by the facts in a particular case.
+The instruction supplements the other self-defense instructions in WPIC Chapter 16.
+Use when warranted by the facts in a particular case.

 The instruction is based upon State v.
 Allery, 101 Wn.2d 591, 682 P.2d 312 (1984).
 In Allery, a prosecution for second degree murder, the court held that because the evidence showed that the defendant was feloniously assaulted in a place where she had a right to be, the jury should have been instructed that the defendant had no duty to retreat, and that it was reversible error to refuse to give a “no duty to retreat” instruction.